FAQs for Finding Jobs Teaching English Abroad

 3. How do I decide where to teach?

-This is totally up to you.
-You might already have your eye on a specific country but it is still worth having a look around.
-Questions you should consider when deciding on a country:
+Up to you!
+You might already have your eye on a specific country but it’s still worth having a look around.
+Don’t forget to consider these things when trying to choose where you want to find a job teaching English abroad:

 Read more: Culture Shock